Multiqubit Clifford groups are unitary 3-designs

-The distinction between discrete Wigner functions in even and odd prime power dimensions has been an elusive question and has profound implications for various interesting subjects, such as computational speedup, contextuality \cite{VeitFGE12, HowaWVE14}, and discrete Hudson theorem \cite{Gros06}.
-In each odd prime power dimension, the discrete Wigner function introduced by Wootters \cite{Woot87} is covariant with respect to the Clifford group \cite{Gros06}; by contrast, no discrete Wigner function is covariant with respect to the multiqubit Clifford group \cite{Zhu15P}.
-Here we show that this latter conclusion is a direct consequence of our main result by proving that no operator basis is covariant with respect to any group that is a unitary 3-design.
-Actually, this work was motivated by an attempt to better understand discrete Wigner functions \cite{Zhu15P} (which was in turn inspired by \rcite{Zhu15S}).
+In addition, our study leads to a simple explanation of the distinction between discrete Wigner functions in even prime-power dimensions and those in odd prime-power dimensions \cite{Woot87,Gros06,Zhu16P}.
+This distinction has been an elusive question and has profound implications for various interesting subjects, such as computational speedup and contextuality \cite{VeitFGE12, HowaWVE14,DelfABR15}.
+In each odd prime-power dimension, the discrete Wigner function introduced by Wootters \cite{Woot87} is covariant with respect to the Clifford group \cite{Gros06,Zhu16P}; by contrast, none is covariant with respect to the multiqubit Clifford group \cite{Zhu16P}.
+Here we reveal a surprising connection between unitary 3-designs and the physics of discrete phase spaces and thereby clarify the reason behind this distinction.